Florida DIRT

 How is the data used?

-Data is used to understand where, how and why these events are occurring.
-Data from all contributing stakeholders is combined and a summary trend analysis is done to identify ways to reduce these occurrences such as developing or revising educational programs, technology applications, legislation, etc. .Florida DIRT can also be used by you organization to identify opportunities to improve your damage prevention processes and performance.
+Data is used to understand where, how and why damages and near misses are occurring.
+Data from all contributing stakeholders is combined and a summary trend analysis is done.
+The data helps identify educational programs are needed, technological improvements, legislation, etc. DIRT is also a great way for organizations to identify opportunities to improve your damage prevention processes and performance.

 The final results and recommendations are presented in the Underground Facility Damage Prevention Review, due annually on October 1.
 The ultimate goal is to make Florida the safest place to dig.